Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 Enter the nominal filament width (3mm, 1.75mm) or will display nominal filament width without parameters.

-The 'D' parameter is used to properly detect the first layer height when files are parsed or a new print is being started.
-From RRF 3.4-b1 the D parameter is deprecated and no longer used in detecting the first layer height.
+In older versions of RRF the 'D' parameter was used to properly detect the first layer height when files are parsed or a new print is being started.
+From RRF 3.4.0 the D parameter is ignored and no longer used in detecting the first layer height.

-The values of this command are currently only used by the print monitor and only when the slicer reports the filament usage by volume instead of by length.
+The filament diameter specified using this command is only used by the print monitor, and only when the slicer is Pathio (which is no longer maintained) or a very old version of KissSlicer, because those slicers report the filament usage by volume instead of by length.

+The filament diameter specified using his command is separate from the per-extruder filament diameter specified using the M200 command and is not exposed in the object model.

 ## M408: Report JSON-style response